willothy/nvim-cokeline/README.md

     style = 'attr1,attr2,...' | function(buffer) -> 'attr1,attr2,...',
   },

+  -- The highlight group used to fill the tabline space fill_hl = 'TabLineFill',

   -- A list of components to be rendered for each buffer.
 Check out the section -- below explaining what this value can be set to.
   -- default: see `/lua/cokeline/defaults.lua`